 - The number of Canadian study permits issued in the first half of 2020, contrasted with the number issued over the previous three years

-- Canadian study permit trends across study levels, including primary and secondary schools, post-secondary education, and the Other Studies category
+- Canadian study permit trends across two study levels: post-secondary education, and the Other Studies category

 This article uses study permit data from Immigration, Refugees and Citizenship Canada (IRCC).
 If a study permit is issued before a student begins their studies, the IRCC classifies it as a new study permit.
 If a student finishes their program and wishes to continue studying in Canada, or if they will finish their studies later than originally expected, they need to apply for a study permit extension.
 In this article, we’ll be looking at numbers for both new study permits and study permit extensions.